-To that end, the Secretariat in collaboration with stakeholders through survey participation continues improving the Pacific Halibut multiregional economic impact assessment (PHMEIA) with an intention to:
+To that end, the Secretariat in collaboration with stakeholders through survey participation developed the Pacific Halibut multiregional economic impact assessment (PHMEIA) with an intention to:

 - define the economic importance of the Pacific halibut resource and fisheries at the community, regional, and national levels;

 - contribute to a wholesome approach to Pacific halibut management that is optimal from both biological and socioeconomic perspective.